Possible uses for event waiting lists

 Case 1: For a Newly Starting Business

-One of the most overlooked, yet useful scenarios for using a waiting list feature applies to new or small businesses.
-Teachers or event organizers who are just starting out may not think that a waiting list would be applicable for their needs but it can actually provide several benefits.
+One of the most overlooked yet useful scenarios for using a waiting list feature applies to new or small businesses.
+Teachers or event organizers who are just starting out may not think a waiting list would apply to their needs, but it can provide several benefits.
 Consider the example below:

 Rohan is a newly graduated health coach and nutrition educator who wishes to offer public classes around the city of Vancouver.
 He is just starting out and does not have experience in knowing what kinds of events would be of most interest and in which areas of the city.
 He also cannot invest lots of money into marketing or renting out large public spaces at this time.

-To meet his needs effectively and start his business successfully, Rohan can create many different events, in different areas, which are catered to very small groups.
-This way he can easily get small and cost-effective spaces to host them.
+To meet his needs effectively and successfully start his business, Rohan can create many events in different areas that cater to very small groups.
+This way, he can easily find small and cost-effective spaces to host them.
 By using the waiting list feature, Rohan can then gauge interest by allowing people to continue registering.
-Not only can he then use the attendees on the waiting list to create more events, but this can help him better plan future events and gain experience by knowing what topics, what price ranges, and what locations are most popular amongst his potential audiences.
+Not only can he then use the attendees on the waiting list to create more events, but this can help him better plan future events and gain experience by knowing what topics, price ranges, and locations are most popular amongst his potential audiences.

 Case 2: For a Very Established or Popular Business